Research

 The Bridge from Screening to Instruction

 Root Compass is an evidence-based tool built upon the Science of Reading.
-While most schools use universal screening to identify which students are at risk for reading difficulties, Root Compass is designed to follow those screeners and pinpoint exactly where support is needed within foundational literacy.
+While most schools use universal screening to identify which students are at risk for reading difficulties, Root Compass is designed to follow those pre-assessments and pinpoint exactly where support is needed within foundational literacy.

-A screener tells you who is at risk; Root Compass helps clarify why.
+A pre-assessment tells you who is at risk; Root Compass helps clarify why.
 It illuminates specific foundational literacy gaps in decoding and word recognition that prevent a student from reaching word-level fluency.
 By targeting the Word Recognition strands of Scarborough's Reading Rope, Root Compass helps teams prioritize instruction with greater precision.

 Decoding: the foundation of comprehension